Policies & Regulations - Student Organization Administration Policy

 - approval of the Chancellor for presentation and approval by the Board of Trustees.”

 It is clear from Section 704.1 of the University of Maine System Policy and Procedures Manual that the Board intends for the University administration to provide sufficient oversight to these direct-funded organizations to insure that the funds are used properly.
 Furthermore, the University of Maine System Administrative Practice Letters sets forth guidelines that must be followed in the areas of financial record audits, administration of payrolls for any employees, bank accounts for funds, and proper fiscal control procedures.
-Accordingly, additional requirements and privileges must be afforded to direct-funded student organizations: the Maine Campus, WMEB Radio, the Student Government, Inc., Association of Graduate Students, ASAP Media, the Maine Channel and any other student organization which receives funds from any University entity.
+Accordingly, additional requirements and privileges must be afforded to direct-funded student organizations: the Maine Campus, WMEB Radio, the Student Government, Inc., Association of Graduate Students, ASAP Media, the Maine Journal and any other student organization which receives funds from any University entity.

 A. Requirements for Direct-Funded Certification